Intersystems-jp/mypButtons/README.md

 * **^mypButtons** generates a single CSV file into your laptop so it's much easier to crete your graph as you like.
 * **^mypButtons** generates a CSV and it includes columns which I strongly recommend to check as the first step to see the performance of InterSystems product.
 So everyone can enjoy a peformance graph with this utility so easily!

+***Please Note!*** If you want to play mypButtons.csv, please load SystemPerformance HTML files with "every 1 second" profile.

 # How to run
 > do readone^mypButtons("C:\temp\dir\myserver_IRIS_20230522_130000_8hours.html","^||naka")